Skip to Content

 Dinner tonight is a picnic in the bush overlooking the beach (weather permitting).
 On the way back to the Homestead, search the plains for Red-necked Wallabies, Eastern Grey Kangaroos and Bare-nosed (Common) Wombats.
 Three meals are included today.

-Day 6: This morning, depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
+Day 6: Depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
 On the return to Melbourne, visit the Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale.
 Also search for Grey-headed Flying-foxes in their daytime roosts beside the river at Bairnsdale (a large colony set up there in 2013, and at the time of writing provide great viewing opportunities.
 They may move on at any time though).
 Transfer back to Melbourne arriving in the late afternoon.
 Breakfast and lunch are included today.

 Day 7: This morning, transfer to Melbourne Airport for your flight to Adelaide, where you will stay for the night.